Legislation & Programs

 The Species at Risk (NWT) Act came into force in February 2010.
 It provides a process and tools to identify, protect and recover species at risk in the Northwest Territories.
 It allows for concerns about species to be addressed at the NWT level.

-The Species at Risk Committee is an independent group of experts that assesses the biological status of species that may be at risk of extinction in the NWT using both traditional knowledge and scientific information.
+The Species at Risk Committee (SARC) is an independent group of experts that assesses the biological status of species that may be at risk of extinction in the NWT using Indigenous and community knowledge and science.

 The NWT Species Conservation and Recovery Fund provides funding for projects that support the long-term conservation and recovery of species that are at risk in the NWT.